 Sec.
 507.2 Type of water supply.
-A water supply may consist of reservoirs, pressure tanks, elevated tanks, water mains or other fixed systems, as approved by the fire code official, capable of providing the required fire flow.
-In setting the requirements for fire flow, the fire code official shall follow section 507.3 or Appendix B of the County Fire Code, or the standard published by the Insurance Service Office, "Guide for Determination of Required Fire Flow".
+Water supply may consist of reservoirs, pressure tanks, elevated tanks, water mains or other fixed systems, as approved by the fire code official, capable of providing the required fire flow.
+In setting the requirements for fire flow, the fire code official shall follow Section 507.3 or Appendix B of the CFC, or the standard published by the Insurance Services Office, "Guide for Determination of Required Fire Flow".

 Sec.
 507.2.1 Private fire service mains.
-Private fire service mains and appurtenances shall be installed in accordance with NFPA 24 as referenced in Chapter 80 of CFC.
+Private fire service mains and appurtenances shall be installed in accordance with NFPA 24 as referenced in Chapter 80 of the CFC.

 Sec.
 507.2.2 Water tanks.
-Water tanks for private residential fire protection, when authorized by the fire code official, shall comply with Table 507.2.2 and installed in accordance with the NFPA 22 edition referenced in Chapter 80 of CFC..
-Water tanks for commercial fire protection, when authorized by the fire code official, shall be installed in accordance with the NFPA 22 edition referenced in Chapter 80 of CFC.
+Water tanks for private residential fire protection, when authorized by the fire code official, shall comply with Table 507.2.2 and be installed in accordance with the NFPA 22 edition referenced in Chapter 80 of the CFC.
+Water tanks for commercial fire protection, when authorized by the fire code official, shall be installed in accordance with the NFPA 22 edition referenced in Chapter 80 of the CFC.

-When the exposure distance is one hundred feet (100') or less from an adjacent property, or where additional hazards or higher fire flow exists, the required water storage may be modified by the fire code official.
+Building Size (Square Feet) Water Flow (Gallons per Minute) Capacity (Gallons) Duration (Minutes) Up to 1,500 250 5,000 20 Over 1,500 250 10,000 40 When the exposure distance is one hundred feet (100') or less from an adjacent property, or where additional hazards or higher fire flow exists, the required water storage may be modified by the fire code official.